 - Make sure you know all the possible health risks in the country you’ll be travelling to.
 Get all the required vaccinations from your doctor if needed.
-Here is more information about Malaria and Yellow fever.
+Here’s more information about Malaria and Yellow fever.

 - Make sure that your travel insurance covers hospital treatment, medical evaluation and even death.

-- Be aware of possible crime in the country that you will be visiting.
+- Be aware of possible crime in the country that you’ll be visiting.